apache/spark/docs/sql-migration-guide.md

 - Since Spark 4.0, the function `to_csv` no longer supports input with the data type `STRUCT`, `ARRAY`, `MAP`, `VARIANT` and `BINARY` (because the `CSV specification` does not have standards for these data types and cannot be read back using `from_csv`), Spark will throw `DATATYPE_MISMATCH.UNSUPPORTED_INPUT_TYPE` exception.
 - Since Spark 4.0, JDBC read option `preferTimestampNTZ=true` will not convert Postgres TIMESTAMP WITH TIME ZONE and TIME WITH TIME ZONE data types to TimestampNTZType, which is available in Spark 3.5.
 - Since Spark 4.0, JDBC read option `preferTimestampNTZ=true` will not convert MySQL TIMESTAMP to TimestampNTZType, which is available in Spark 3.5.
 MySQL DATETIME is not affected.
+- Since Spark 4.0, the SQL config `spark.sql.parquet.inferTimestampNTZ.enabled` is turned off by default.
+Consequently, when reading Parquet files that were not produced by Spark, the Parquet reader will no longer automatically recognize data as the TIMESTAMP_NTZ data type.
+This change ensures backward compatibility with releases of Spark version 3.2 and earlier.
+It also aligns the behavior of schema inference for Parquet files with that of other data sources such as CSV, JSON, and JDBC, enhancing consistency across the platform.
+If you wish to revert to the previous behavior where TIMESTAMP_NTZ types were inferred, set `spark.sql.parquet.inferTimestampNTZ.enabled` to true.

 ## Upgrading from Spark SQL 3.4 to 3.5